nope-init/APKEditor/README.md

                          * Apps might crash if accessing apk files directly e.g Class.getResourceAsStream().
-                         * Some apk scanners might flag it as "Malformed zip" -dic-dir-names        Path to a text file containing a list of directory names separated by new line.
+                         * Some apk scanners might flag it as "Malformed zip" -f                    Force delete output path.
-  -dic-file-names       Path to a text file containing a list of file names
-                        separated by new line.
-  -f                    Force delete output path.
   -h | -help | --help   Displays this help and exit.
   -skip-manifest        Do not protect manifest.